bejminliou/phys4d-labs/Lab 7/7.typ

 = 3.
 Experiment

-Two separate experiments were conducted: one measuring the relation between radioactivity and distance for various radioactive decay types, one radioactive dating the time difference between the distant creation of two cobalt-60 samples.
-Before taking any geiger counter measurements, a background noise measurement was taken and subtracted from each measurement to correct for any ambient radioactivity.
+Two separate experiments were conducted: one measuring the relation between radioactivity and distance for various radioactive decay types, and one radioactive dating the time difference between the distant creation of two cobalt-60 samples.
+Before taking any Geiger counter measurements, a background noise measurement was taken and subtracted from each measurement to correct for any ambient radioactivity.

 == 3a.
 Effects of Distance